 - Guard against cuts.
 Use an electric razor to avoid nicking yourself while shaving and do not tear at nail cuticles.
 Also be careful when using knives, needles, and scissors.
 If you do get a cut, clean it right away with soap, warm water, and an antiseptic.
 Clean your cut this way every day until it forms a scab.

 - Use gloves when gardening.
-Bacteria are often in soil.
+Bacteria and fungi are often in soil.